ESL Debate Topic: Climate Change

 Incorporating a peer feedback section allows students to provide constructive criticism and suggestions to their peers regarding their debate performance.
 This helps foster collaborative learning and enables students to refine their communication skills.
 Encourage specific feedback on presentation style, use of evidence, clarity of arguments, or effective rebuttals.
 Promote a respectful atmosphere where students can share feedback openly while maintaining a focus on improvement.

-See also ESL Debate Topic: Space Colonization
+See also ESL Debate Topic: Online Voting

 Conclusion